jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 And this processor is only called on the `getStaticProps` method of [my BlogPost page](https://github.com/jportela/www-joaoportela/blob/538e0847299ed60944a5520e235d244a63e32903/pages/blog/%5Bslug%5D.js#L82).

-The point to retain is this:
+These are the specific steps I took to address the issue.
+A general guideline to follow is this:

 > Consider moving your big modules out of the React components, and into `getStaticProps` or `getServerProps` when appropriate, to keep the client bundle size small.